sidnarayanan/PandaAnalysis/doc/README.md

 # Panda Analysis

-Full doxygen-generated documentation can be found for [PandaAnalysis](http://t3serv001.mit.edu/~snarayan/doxy/PandaAnalysis) and [PandaCore](http://t3serv001.mit.edu/~snarayan/doxy/PandaCore).
+Full doxygen-generated documentation can be found [here](http://t3serv001.mit.edu/~snarayan/doxy/Panda).

 Throughout this readme, I will refer to several user-defined environment variables.
 These are typically defined in `T3/setup.sh`.